 |Churches||St. Thomas Mount, Basilica of the National Shrine of St. Thomas, St. Matthias Church|

 |Zoological gardens and Eco parks||Arinjar Anna Zoological Park, Guindy National Park, Guindy Snake Park, Tholkappiar Poonga|

 |Shopping||Prince Plaza, Chandra Metro Mall Express Avenue, Spencer Plaza , Chennai Citi Center, Shoppers' Stop, Ispahani Center, Spectrum Mall.|

 Kanchipuram, at times called is a residential community in Tamil Nadu.
-A standout amongst the most imperative centers of Hinduism, and a noteworthy pilgrim area; It has a few medieval temples with wonderful design.
+A standout amongst the most imperative centers of Hinduism, and a noteworthy pilgrim area; It has many medieval temples with wonderful design.
 It used to be the capital of the Pallava dynasty from the fourth to the tenth century, and was a focal point of learning for all the significant religions of South India.
 Hindu temples are still present and being the part of daily life, and there are archeological ruins of Jain temples.
 Shockingly, in spite of the fact that Kanchipuram was rumored to be the focal point of Buddhism in South India, and was visited by Chinese Buddhist monks, there are no remaining parts of the Buddhist existence today.

 Present day Kanchipuram is an important weaving hub and guests will be able to purchase handwoven silk at discount rates.

 - By Air : The nearest airport is Chennai, which is about 65km.